canada-ca/digital-playbook-guide-numerique/views-vues/security-securite/en/categorization-tool.md

   title: Business Activity
   intro1: Any activity performed by a department in the course of its operations to deliver or support the delivery of its programs or services.
 A business activity is composed of one or several business processes and related information assets.
   intro2: Business activities will be categorized by determining the expected injuries from IT-related threat compromise to the national and non-national interests that the business activities serve, and then determining the lveral of these expected injuries.
+  "business-activity-label": Business Activity
-  "add-activity-button": Add another business activity "add-component-button": Add business activity component
+  "add-activity-button": Add another business activity "add-component-button": Add business component
 businessComponent:
   title: Business Component
-  "business-activity-label": Business Activity
   "business-component-label": Business Activity Component "component-description-label": Component Description "component-type-label": Type